SudiMango/Discord-Storage-Website/README.md

 Languages used:
 - Python for backend
-- HTML, CSS and JavaScript for frontend on web
+- HTML, CSS and JavaScript for frontend